-He is currently non-executive Chairman of ASX listed public companies Azumah Resources Limited and Legend Mining Limited, and a non-executive director of Global Construction Services Limited (and a director of SRG Global Limited (formerly called Structural Systems Limited) which is no longer listed on ASX following its merger with Global Construction Services Limited).
+He is currently non-executive Chairman of ASX listed public companies Azumah Resources Limited and Legend Mining Limited, and a non-executive director of SRG Global Limited (formerly called Global Construction Services Limited).
+Within the last three years Mr Atkins was a director of former listed public company SRG Limited which is no longer listed on ASX following its merger with Global Construction Services Limited in September 2018.